AshV/GoF-Design-Patterns-by-Example/Strategy-Pattern/ReadMe.md

 ## Conclusion

 As you can see in approach 3 algo/logic is decoupled, which makes code more maintainable.
-In scenarios like this Startegy pattern can be used.
+In scenarios like this Strategy Pattern can be used.

 > Complete Source Code : [Strategy Pattern / JsonParser](https://github.com/AshV/GoF-Design-Patterns-by-Example/tree/master/Strategy-Pattern/JsonParser/)